JConley1344/SysLib690/Nano.md

 ### Extras Explored Week 5
 I went ahead and conducted updates using the code 'sudo apt update'.
 Got very comfortable using CLI codes to navigate around.
+Then copied exact coding from the book to this post to make it look like

-<pre><code>list files and directories.................. ls
+...
-print name of current/working directory..... pwd create a new directory...................... mkdir remove or delete an empty directory......... rmdir
+{list files and directories.................. ls print name of current/working directory..... pwd create a new directory...................... mkdir remove or delete an empty directory......... rmdir